App Logo

 • The timeline for ownership transfer and handover conditions

-Once all parties digitally sign Form F, it becomes a legally enforceable contract that protects both the buyer and seller.
+Once all parties digitally sign Form F, it becomes a legally enforceable contract that protects both the buyer and seller during the transaction process.

 What is the Sale and Purchase Agreement (SPA)

-While Form F captures the initial agreement, the Sale and Purchase Agreement (SPA) is a more detailed and comprehensive contract that elaborates on the terms of the transaction.
-The SPA is a legally binding document that details all the rights, obligations, and liabilities of both the buyer and seller, leaving no room for ambiguity.
-It is especially critical in off-plan sales, where it serves as the primary contract between the buyer and the developer.
+While Form F captures the initial agreement, the Sale and Purchase Agreement (SPA) is a more detailed and comprehensive contract that elaborates on the full terms of the transaction.
+This legally binding document details all rights, obligations, and liabilities of both buyer and seller, leaving no room for ambiguity.
+It is especially critical in Dubai off-plan property sales, where it serves as the primary contract between the buyer and the developer.

-An SPA typically includes specific clauses that are not covered in-depth by Form F. These components often cover:
+An SPA typically includes specific clauses not covered in-depth by Form F. These components often cover:

 • Conditions for property handover, including snagging and inspection rights.